Maps

 Follow Highway 37 north from Meziadin Junction to Kinaskan Lake Provincial Park to take in sweeping views of the Todagin Mountains to the east and the Klastline Plateau to the west.
 A quick paddle across Natadesleen Lake brings you to the trailhead to the dramatic Cascade Falls.

 Trip Option: From Tatogga Lake, take a flightseeing tour with Alpine Lakes Air over the volcanic wilderness of Mount Edziza Provincial Park.
-Or if you’re feeling adventurous, look into a horseback riding expedition with Spatsizi River Adventures.
+Or if you’re feeling adventurous, look into a guided expedition with Spatsizi River Adventures.

 The Spectrum Range in Mount Edziza Provincial Park.
 Photo: Northern BC Tourism/Andrew Strain